rstatsinger/contrast-java-webgoat-docker/README.md

 You can also run `docker-compose up` directly instead.

 The first time will take longer as Docker downloads the resources necessary to build the container.
-Once it is ready there will be a message like "Browse to http://localhost:8080/WebGoat and happy hacking!"
+Once it is ready there will be a message like "Browse to http://localhost:8080/WebGoat"

-Open [http://localhost:8080/WebGoat](http://localhost:8080/WebGoat) in your browser and let's keep going!
+Open [http://localhost:8080/WebGoat](http://localhost:8080/WebGoat) in your browser and you're ready!

 ## Cause Some Trouble!